pmcgrath/pod-identity-webhook/README.md

 - Webhook deployment will fail until the TLS cert is created
 - Can use variations of to test RBAC `kubectl auth can-i get secrets/pod-identity-webhook --namespace kube-system --as system:serviceaccount:kube-system:pod-identity-webhook-admission`

+Could also use (cert-manager CA injector)[https://cert-manager.io/docs/concepts/ca-injector/] which would be easier, would not need any of the jobs for TLS creation and webhook caBundle patching

 # Webhook deployment
 - Have **not** went with using k8s CSR approach to creating the TLS certificate as
   - The implementation is using a deprecated version, would need a signerName